To contact us, or to join our research updates email list: email@example.com

 Professor Tariq Modood (Co-Investigator)

-Tariq Modood is Professor of Sociology, Politics and Public Policy, the founding Director of the Centre for the Study of Ethnicity and Citizenship at the University of Bristol and founding editor of the international journal, Ethnicities.
-He has led many research projects on ethnic minorities and Muslims in the UK and in Europe and has published extensively on these topics, especially on the theory and politics of multiculturalism.
+Tariq Modood is Professor of Sociology, Politics and Public Policy, the founding Director of the Centre for the Study of Ethnicity and Citizenship and founding editor of the international journal, Ethnicities.
+He has led many research projects on ethnic minorities and Muslims in the UK and Europe and has published extensively on these topics, especially on the theory and politics of multiculturalism.
 His latest books include Multiculturalism: A Civic Idea (2007), Still Not Easy Being British (2010); and as co-editor Secularism, Religion and Multicultural Citizenship (2009), Global Migration, Ethnicity and Britishness (2011) and European Multiculturalisms (2012).
 He is a regular contributor to the media and to policy discussions and was awarded an MBE for services to social science and ethnic relations in 2001 and elected to the Academy of Social Sciences in 2004.
 He contributes to the intellectual leadership of the Muslim Participation in Contemporary Governance project.